 Ministries and organizations that assist clergy and clergy families lead a healthier and more productive lifestyle

-Ministries and organizations that offer health and medical services to local communities
+Ministries and organizations that offer health, mental health and medical services to local communities

 Ministries and organizations that strive to create harmony among different groups of people with opposing beliefs and opinions in such areas as Inclusiveness, Race Relations, Theological and Gender.